On the Vulnerability of LLM/VLM-Controlled Robotics: Mathematical Formulation

 Now, the probability of making a mistake for the trajectory of length $T$ we can characterize as

 which states that as the trajectory length for the robotic tasks increases, the probability of making mistakes with respect to changes in the input increases.
-For the case of out-of-distribution, the value of $\delta$ will be much higher leading to a significant shift.
-This is exactly opposite to attacks on LLMs where the purpose of the attack is to generate fixed output $y*$.
+For the case of out-of-distribution, the value of $\delta$ will be much higher, leading to a significant shift.
+This is exactly opposite to attacks on LLM/VLMs, where the purpose of the attack is to generate fixed malicious output $y*$.